stfc/PSyclone/doc/developers.rst

 .. note:: The dependence analysis for halo exchanges for field vectors is currently over zealous.
 It does not allow halo exchanges for independent vector components to be moved past one another.
-For example, a halo exchange for vector 2, if placed after a halo exchange for vector 1 could not be moved before the halo exchange for vector 1, even though the accesses are independent of each other.
+For example, a halo exchange for vector component 2, if placed after a halo exchange for component 1 could not be moved before the halo exchange for component 1, even though the accesses are independent of each other.
 This is also the case for asynchronous halo exchanges.
 See issue #220.